INTERNATIONAL CERTIFICATION & RECIPROCITY CONSORTIUM

 IC&RC EXAMINATION SCORING

-Scores are reported on a scale ranging from 200-800.
+IC&RC Examination Scores are reported on a scale ranging from 200 – 800.
 The minimum scaled passing score is 500 for all examinations.
-Candidates are provided with official score letters that report a final scaled score and the percentages of items answered correctly in each content domain.
+Preliminary CBT exam scores are provided to candidates immediately, following completion of the exam.
+All scores are reported to the designated IC&RC Member Board for distribution; which takes approximately two to three weeks for CBT examinations.
+Candidates will then be provided with an Official Score Report that contains a final scaled score and the percentages of items answered correctly in each content domain.
+Candidates seeking their Official Score Report should contact their IC&RC Member Board directly.

 SCALED SCORES